ProGenNo/ProHap/README.md

  - Include only transcripts specified in `data/transcripts_reference_108.csv`
  - Ignore transcripts without mORF annotation for 1kGP and custom VCF files
  - Keep UTR variants when computing the list of haplotypes, but remove the UTR sequences from the final database
+ - Ignore haplotypes where the start codon is lost
  - Use 3 CPU cores per variant

 ```